tpaschalis/tpaschalis.github.io/_posts/2017-11-09-wil-from-addo17.markdown

 > It's 30 times cheaper to fix security defects in dev vs prod.

-In a "ABN AMRO Transforms with CI/CD", I really liked their five simple core principles, that can be applied to most teams.
+In a "ABN AMRO Transforms with CI/CD", I liked their five simple core principles, that can be applied to most teams.
 Automate *all* repetitive tasks.
 Integrate quickly and often.
 Everyone is equally responsible.
 Keep changes small.
 Get continuous feedback.

 The value of DevOps comes from implementing a KISS approach, using automation to minimize human errata, as well as tie the security state of the whole stack environment to the application build status.